shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 ### Layout your module

-Now let's start templating our backend module our backend module.
-We recommend [Bootstrap](http://getbootstrap.com/) as the frontend framework what you should use.
+Now let's start templating our backend module.
+We recommend using [Bootstrap](http://getbootstrap.com/) as the frontend framework.
 First let's take a look on the directory structure in the `Views/backend` folder of our plugin:

 ```bash
 |-- _base